ThorNolan/liri-node-app/README.md

 + `node liri.js spotify-this-song "<song name here>"`: queries the Spotify API and displays data about the song

-+ `node liri.js movie-this "<movie name here>"`: queries the OMDB API and displays data about the movie
++ `node liri.js movie-this "<movie name here>"`: queries the OMDB API and displays data about the movie (quotations around the movie name are important for this query)

 + `node liri.js do-what-it-says`: displays whatever's written in the random.txt file